moq-wg/moq-transport/draft-lcurley-warp.md

    1     3     5     6     8     10    11    13
 ~~~

-To reduce the number of segments, frames can be combined with their dependency.
+To reduce the number of segments, segments can be merged with their dependency.
 QUIC streams will deliver each segment in order so this produces the same result as reordering within the application.

-A segment MAY consist of multiple frames within the same GoP.

 The same GoP structure can be represented using eight segments: